EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[InteractiveAccessControl1.png]]

-- **multi-step negotiation**: n the case depicted by the image below, the client too requires certificates from the server.
+- **multi-step negotiation**: in the case depicted by the image below, the client too requires certificates from the server.
 There is a problematic situation in the case of a failing transaction: the server acquires informations step by step but, in the case of termination of the interaction before the server has granted the service, this one has now access to the previous data (leakage).
 E.g., the server asks the age of the user but doesn't explicitly say what age is necessary to access to the server;

 ![[InteractiveAccessControl2.png]]